 Guidance for Businesses, Organizations & Workers

-Businesses are no longer required to report COVID-19 positive employees to the Health Department.
+Businesses are not required to report COVID-19 positive cases to the Health Department.

 Business Guidance & Resources

-- Building signs - Signs about masks, staying home if sick, and social distancing from Washtenaw County Health Department.
+- Building signs - Signs about masks, staying home if sick, vaccines, and more.

-- Many employees have the right to paid sick leave or unemployment assistance when required to be in isolation or quarantine.
+- Many employees have the right to paid sick leave or unemployment assistance when required to be out of work due to COVID-19.